St. Joseph Catholic School

 Welcome to 2nd Grade with Mrs. Applegate!

-My name is Samantha Applegate and I am so excited to be joining the SJCS family!
+My name is Samantha Applegate.
 I grew up in central Indiana and graduated with my degree in Elementary Education from Ball State University in 2017.
 My husband and I relocated to the Chicagoland area in 2019 where I spent the first three years teaching Kindergarten.
-This will be my fifth year teaching and my second year teaching at St. Joseph.
+This will be my sixth year teaching and my third year teaching at St. Joseph.

 Posts